 For the background, I selected three colors of Distress Ink (see below) and blended the ink along the edges of the front of the card base.
 Obviously, it wasn’t necessary to do the entire front because most of it would be covered.
 I glued a piece of foam sheeting to the back of the white cardstock and adhered the sentiment layer to the card base.
 Popping up both the sentiment layer and the image itself added a lot of dimension to the end result.

-Hope you got some inspiration.
+Hope you found some inspiration.
 Thanks for stopping by and I’ll see you again soon!

 Disclosure: Below are the supplies I’ve used for today’s project.
 All items were personally purchased except those marked with an asterisk (*) which were provided by a store or design team.
 I never share a product I do not like.
 All opinions are my own.
 Read more.